Armin-Neha/car-scenery/README.md

 - **Hills** — four overlapping triangular polygons in alternating gold tones.
 - **River & boat** — a flat-color river band with a hand-built sailboat (hull, mast, two-part sail).
 - **Road & ground** — layered rectangles forming a road with lane-colored strips over green ground.
 - **Car** — a multi-part vehicle composed of stacked polygons for the body, roof, trim stripes, and windows, with wheels drawn using the same ellipse routine as the moon (outer tire + inner hubcap).
+The car's position is parametrized by a single horizontal offset, so it drives smoothly across the screen and wraps back around once it exits.

-The scene is drawn once per `display()` call and flushed with `glFlush()` — it's a **static single frame**, not an animation or interactive simulation.
+The scene uses **double buffering** (`GLUT_DOUBLE` + `glutSwapBuffers()`) driven by a `glutTimerFunc` running at ~60 FPS, so the car's motion renders without flicker — this replaced the original single-buffered, single-frame version (`glFlush()`, no redraw loop).

 ## Tech stack